AESM/KittyParty/README.md

 KittyParty
 ==========================================================================

-A chat program where users send GIFs that "correspond" with their messages.
+A chat program where users send GIFs that correspond with their messages.
+This is the project's wireframe (HTML5, CSS3, Sass, JavaScript, and jQuery).

+**MASTER SOURCE**: To see the most current source code of this project, check out the [master branch](https://github.com/AESM/KittyParty/tree/master).

 ## Contents